top of page

 With three more albums after that, the band flourished.
 Playing venues, shows like the Ed Sullivan Show, and even Woodstock 69’; however, some of their most successful songs were based on the time that John and Doug spent serving our country.
 Songs such as "Fortunate Son" gave us a side of anti-war propaganda that many needed.
 John Fogerty’s experience in the armed forces wasn’t exactly the best time of his life, which began the band's anti-draft and anti-war stance.

 The draft was a difficult thing for families everywhere, and "Fortunate Son" portrayed the unreasonable side of the silver spoon because they weren’t senators' sons, as most weren’t.
 The song was sung from the perspective of the poor youth of the Vietnam war.
 The draft was avoidable for those from affluent backgrounds.
-Leaving people like John Fogerty pushed into traumatizing experiences purely based on class.
+Leaving people like John Fogerty pushed into service purely based on class.
 Vietnam was obviously unsafe and unruly, and it was truly unfair that the young men of the sixties did not have a choice to defend their country.
 It was chosen for them.

 Most milteens don’t know the significant political history of this band - it’s truly a tale for the ages.
 In my opinion, the members aren’t that different from us.
 The military can be harsh, disappointing, and downright sad.
 CCR portrayed those feelings excellently, almost like a political military time capsule to the tune of the struggles of the generations before us as well as our own.